Cognigy/Documentation/docs/ai/installation/single-sign-in-saml2.md

 For instance, the frontend URL could be `app.cognigy.ai`.

-Learn more about connecting to your proffered SSO provider in [Cognigy Help Center](https://support.cognigy.com/hc/en-us/sections/360004563679-Single-Sign-on).
+Learn more about connecting to your proffered SSO provider in the [Cognigy Help Center](https://support.cognigy.com/hc/en-us/sections/360004563679-Single-Sign-on).

 ## Change a Single Sign-on Configuration in Cognigy.AI